hellerve/blog/wip/Carp.md

 in Figure 14, like `car`, `cdr`, `cons`, `list`, `quote`—though we use the reader macro `'` instead—, and, somewhat surprisingly, `array`.

-At this point I expect all of the old Lisp hackers that have found this blog post to scream in terror.
-No `cons`, `car`, or `cdr`?
+At this point I expect all of the old Lisp hackers who have found this blog are screaming in terror, no `cons`, `car`, or `cdr`?
 The audacity!
 The blasphemy!
 I too had to squint at this in disbelief.
 But it makes sense: lists are replaced by random access arrays in Carp.
-Lists only exists during macro evaluation, where they are linked lists of code.
-Arrays, however, are random access data structures, like C arrays—Carp compiles to C, after all.
+Lists only exist during macro evaluation, where they are linked lists of code.
+Arrays, however, are random access data structures, like C arrays—Carp does compile to C, after all.
 This removes a bit of the beautiful abstraction of Lisp—one data structure to rule them all—and it makes runtime metaprogramming nigh impossible, but it does make sense for a language compiled to C. And, as seen in Figure 14, it’s not really that much harder to write a macro like that.

-For all of the people above who don’t know what `cons`, `car`, or `cdr` are and didn’t appreciate me going off on a tangent directed at only the enlightened few Lispers scoffing at me in their ivory tower<sup><a href="#6">6</a></sup>, these functions are the pinnacle of working with lists in Lisp. `car` takes a list and returns its first element, `cdr` takes the rest—i.e. everything but the first element—, and `cons` takes an element and a list and prepends the element onto the list.
-Those functions are incredibly handy for working with linked lists, but again, Carp works with array, and it really doesn’t make sense there.
+For all of the people above who don’t know what `cons`, `car`, or `cdr` are and didn’t appreciate my tangent directed at only the enlightened few Lispers scoffing at me in their ivory tower<sup><a href="#6">6</a></sup>, these functions are the pinnacle ofworking with lists in Lisp. `car` takes a list and returns its first element,`cdr` takes the rest—i.e. everything but the first element—, and `cons` takes an element and a list and prepends the element onto the list.
+These functions are incredibly handy for working with linked lists, but again, Carp works with array, and it really doesn’t make sense here.

-In general, all of the functions listed above are overly generic and not incredibly useful in the context of Carp.
-Including them certainly posed a trade-off, and in my opinion the maintainers took the right step in allowing these constructs only where they made sense.
+In general, the functions listed above are overly generic and not incredibly useful in the context of Carp.
+Including them certainly poses a trade-off, and in my opinion the maintainers took the right step in allowing these constructs only where they made sense.
 Feel free to disagree.

 There is at least one more syntactic item we haven’t looked at yet, and that is `:rest`.
 This little beauty is, like its friends, not available in Carp proper.
-It signifies that this macro is variadic, that is it can have a varying number of arguments.
+It signifies that this macro is variadic, that is, it can have a varying number of arguments.
 The symbol that comes after `:rest` will bind all of the “overflowing” parameters in a list.
-Let’s look at a few examples for
+Let’s look at a few examples:
-that:

 ```
 ; none of this will compile